 How to Get to Nora

-- Flights: The closest airports is Örebro Airport (ORB), 47 kilometers away, which has mostly charter and domestic flights.
+- Flights: The closest airport is Örebro Airport (ORB), 47 kilometers away, which has mostly charter and domestic flights.
 In addition, there is Stockholm-Arlanda Airport, 221 kilometers away with international flights.

 - Car: Nora is along road 244 between Lilla Mon at the larger road 50 and Gryttorp